-There are initials of the coin designer placed on most of the US Coins.
-This is consistent with the coins in the ancient civilizations.
+There are initials of the coin designer placed on most US Coins.
+This is consistent with the coins in ancient civilizations.
 The most famous silver dollar minted in the United States between 1878 -1904 had the head of the Statute of Liberty on the front and an eagle on the back.
-The initial “M” is on both sides but very difficult to find.
+The initial “M” is on both sides but is very difficult to find.
 What does M stand for?
 Answer: It stands for the designer George T Morgan.
 The silver dollar is referred to as the Morgan dollar.

 This discussion illustrates another reason to collect coins.
 It provides an avenue for investigating and discovering the history of the coins.